source-foundry/ttfautohint-build/README.md

 ## About

-ttfautohint-build includes a simple, straightforward [ttfautohint](https://www.freetype.org/ttfautohint/) build from scratch approach on Linux and OS X platforms.
+ttfautohint-build includes a simple, straightforward [ttfautohint](https://www.freetype.org/ttfautohint/) build from scratch approach on Linux and macOS platforms.
 [FreeType](https://www.freetype.org/) and [Harfbuzz](https://github.com/behdad/harfbuzz) build dependencies (at appropriate release versions) are included in the installation.

 The build script is `ttfautohint-build.sh` (located in the root of the repository).
-This script is linted with `shellcheck` & `checkbashisms` and is tested for build execution completion on Linux (currently Ubuntu Trusty) and OS X v10.10, v10.11, and v10.12 using [the Travis CI service](https://travis-ci.org/source-foundry/ttfautohint-build).
+This script is linted with `shellcheck` & `checkbashisms` and is tested for build execution completion on Linux (currently Ubuntu Trusty) and macOS v10.10-v10.13 using [the Travis CI service](https://travis-ci.org/source-foundry/ttfautohint-build).

 Builds employ a simple `make` workflow that does not require super user permissions.